 So we attribute a zeal for Faith with Simon and a Catholic epistle to Jude, but they are attributions and not a true knowledge of these men who were close friends of Jesus.

-The fact that they share a day also points to our ignorance.
+Only tradition ties their deaths together and so the fact that they share a day also points to our ignorance.
 But unlike so many saints, we at least know their names and can invoke their relationship with Jesus to our aid.

 Only John notes a request of his made to Jesus during the Last Supper: Thaddaeus says to the Lord: "Lord, how is it that you will manifest yourself to us, and not to the world?"
 It is a question of great present importance, which we also ask the Lord: Why has not the risen one manifested himself in all his glory to his adversaries to show that he is the victor?
 Why did God manifest himself only to the disciples?
 Jesus' answer is mysterious and profound.